 Mass-sent marketing emails can leave a sour taste in your customers' mouths.
 In order to get them on side, you'll have to put some work in.

-An email showing your appreciation for them and understanding of their time restraints will do wonders.
-When asking for a review, you should be friendly and personable - tell them how much a review would mean to you and how customer feedback helps both you and other customers.
+The content of the review invitation itself should be friendly and personable - tell them how much a review would mean to you and how customer feedback helps both you and other customers.
 Make them feel like their opinion and view really matters.

 Quite simply, use your charm to win them over.

-One of the most obvious ways to get more reviews is to ask past customers.
+One of the easiest ways to get more reviews instantly is to ask past customers.